-Each year, one of our favorite books lists is the collection of our best books of the year, based on the books we’ve personally read.
-Instead of waiting until the end of the year, we like to do a preview of our top books midyear.
-In December, we’ll update this list to a final version of our Best Books of 2023.
+Each year, one of our favorite booklists is the collection of our favorite books published that year, based on the books we’ve personally read.
+We’ve updated it to include all of our best books of 2023, as well as our favorite backlist reads of the year.

-At the end of the year, we’ll also be doing a reader survey and asking you to share your own favorite books of 2023.
-We’ll compile the results into a list of our Readers Choice Best Books of 2023.
-If you’re not on the email list, be sure to join now so you don’t miss out on the survey!
+Our email subscribers also had an opportunity to fill out a survey sharing their favorite books of 2023.
+We compiled the results into a list of our Readers’ Choice Best Books of 2023.
+If you’re not on the email list, join now so you don’t miss future surveys!

 In addition to these books being our personal favorite books of 2023, some of the novels have also been included on our reading challenge book lists over the past few months.
 When that is the case, you’ll also see our average reader rating and the percentage of those readers who would recommend the book to a friend.

-In this section, we’ve included only books published in 2023 that one or both of us has personally read and we still think about as one of our absolute best reads of the year.
+In this section, we’ve included only books published in 2023 that one or both of us personally read and picked as one of our absolute best reads of the year.
 If your favorite isn’t on the list, there is a good chance we just haven’t had a chance to enjoy it!

 The Collected Regrets of Clover